 - Ends: Never, After … occurrences or on a specific date

 - Pick place to get notifications when you arrive at a certain place.
 In case you have to pick up some groceries when you’re at a shopping centre, for example.

-You can’t have both the date-based and location-based reminders on one note.
+You can’t have both date-based and location-based reminders on one note.
 You can only have one or the other.
 Google Keep creates impressive reminders for a note-taking app.
-It can certainly double as a task managing app for simple to-dos.
+It can certainly double as a task-managing app for simple to-dos.

-You can add images to your notes and the app puts them at the top without any option to move them.
-On your landing page, this looks great, but if you prefer doing more with your images you won’t like Google Keep.
+You can add images to your notes, and the app puts them at the top without any option to move them.
+On your landing page, this looks great, but if you prefer doing more with your images, you won’t like Google Keep.
 You can’t do much with your images in the app.
-You can’t crop, rotate or resize your images in Google Docs.
+You can’t crop, rotate or resize your images in Google Keep.